vieirads/100DaysOfCode/r1-log.md

 ### R1D22
 Kept working on my <a href="https://vieirads.github.io">GitHub page</a>.
 Tried to implement `grid` and `flexbox` into some components.
 I also tried to use `@media` queries in order to make the size of the elements and fonts responsive.

+### R1D23
+Study and reproduced the Portifolio example by **freeCodeCamp**.
+I wrote the CSS trying to understand what each property would do.
+It was a good exercise.